shapeshed/eth-tx-validation/README.md

 * Retrieve a raw Ethereum Transaction
 * Understand how to recover the signature of the transaction
-* Understand how to recover the signature of the miner
+* Understand how to recover the signatures of the IBFT2 Validators
 * Understand how to examine contract data and state transitions

 ## Prerequisities